-Introduction to Sociology and Anthropology 1.0 unit An introduction to the study of social and cultural life that includes an examination of the basic concepts and terminology of sociology and anthropology.
-Sociological and anthropological theory and methodology will also be introduced, as will social organization, socialization, social control, and social development in a cross-cultural framework.
-Note: Students who have received credit for SOAN 1100 or 2100 may not take this course for credit.
+An introduction to the study of social and cultural life including basic concepts and terminology of sociology and anthropology.
+Students will be introduced to core theoretical and methodological tools used by social researchers.
+Topics may include human diversity, identity, group behaviour, social roles and processes, social inequality and social justice.
+Note: Students who have received credit for SOAN 1100, 1101, 1102 or 1103 may not take this course for credit.